 Focus efforts on outstanding user experience.

 Take a few minutes and go through your website as your customer would.
-Make not of what works for you and what doesn’t.
+Make note of what works for you and what doesn’t.

 Take these simple fixes to make your website more customer friendly to your company website provider.
 Ask them to consider each one and how it may improve your conversions.
-The changes will help you avoid the many mistakes that happen on business websites and ultimately delight your customers.
+The changes will help you avoid the negative results that happen on business websites and ultimately delight your customers.